m7hamed-dev/save-points-showcaseview/README.md

 - **Design-first**: Glassmorphism, elevated cards, and balanced typography that fit Material 3.
 - **Safe by default**: Duplicate key detection, visibility checks, and user-friendly error dialogs.
 - **Flexible logic**: Per-step and global conditions (`shouldShow` / `showIf`) plus smart scrolling.
-- **Motion-aware**: Reduced-motion mode to turn off blur and heavy effects.
+- **Motion-aware**: Reduced-motion mode to turn off blur and heavy effects, plus customizable transition animations.
 - **Accessible**: Built-in accessibility support with semantic labels and proper tap targets.
 - **Well-documented**: Comprehensive API documentation with examples and best practices.
 - **Drop-in**: Simple API that works with any widget that has a `GlobalKey`.